 The goal of baby-led weaning is to expose your baby to delicious and nutritious foods in their natural state (without pureeing them first) to give your baby the freedom to explore the taste and textures of the food on their own timeline.

-But sometimes it can be hard to figure out what exactly to serve baby, especially those first few weeks of starting solids 🤷♀️.
+But sometimes it can be hard to figure out what exactly to serve baby, especially those first few weeks of starting baby-led weaning 🤷♀️.

 This post has got you covered!
 From starter foods to full meals, these BLW ideas should get you started without skipping a beat.